Eltik/AniSync/README.md

 ```

 ### Fetching Trending Data
-This is the slowest function due to how it works (but it returns the most shows, so it's used for the `crawl()` function).
+This is the slowest function due to how it works.
 Since there is no good way to map data from AniList, searching for each individual show on a provider is the best solution.
 How this function works is by first fetching seasonal data from AniList, then loop through the each show returned and search on all aggregators the English name of the show.
 For example, if Blue Lock is trending, a query will be submitted to each aggregator with the name, "Blue Lock."
 To fetch seasonal data, an `AniSync` object is required.
 Then just run `getTrending()`, `getPopular()`, etc. with a type as a parameter (`"ANIME"`, or `"MANGA"`).
 ```javascript
 const aniSync = new AniSync();